-- i.Dental care settings invariably carry the risk of SARS-CoV-2 infection due to the nature of procedures performed.
+- i.Dental care settings invariably carry the risk of SARS-CoV-2 infection due to the nature of procedures performed7.
 Virus can be transmitted in dental settings through inhalation of airborne viral particles that can remain suspended in the air for long periods.
 Direct contact with blood, oral fluids, or other patient materials present a risk.
 Contact of conjunctival, nasal, or oral mucosa with droplets and aerosols containing virus particles generated from an infected individual can lead to infection.
 These can be propelled a short distance by coughing and talking without a mask, and indirect contact with contaminated instruments and/or environmental surfaces. - ii.
 Droplet and aerosol transmission of SARS-CoV-2 are the most important concerns in dental clinics and hospitals.
 Most dental procedures involve the use of high speed air rotors with water cooling; which generate large amounts of aerosol and droplet mixed with patient's saliva and even blood during dental practice.
 The aerosols are small enough to stay airborne for an extended period before they settle on environmental surfaces or enter the respiratory tract.
 Thus, SARS-CoV-2 has the potential to spread through droplets and aerosols from infected individuals in dental clinics and hospitals. - iii.
 The asymptomatic incubation period for individuals infected with SARS-CoV-2 is variable but can be protracted.
 It has been confirmed that those without symptoms can still spread the virus.
-This makes it extremely difficult to identify those individuals that pose a risk[7].
+This makes it extremely difficult to identify those individuals that pose a risk^[7].
 Owing to the contagious nature of the disease, while we take a history and carry out an examination of the patient and assess for urgency of dental need, an asymptomatic patient could have acted as a potent source of infection for others. - iv.Risk of Nosocomial Infection: Since the health care workers themselves fall in the high risk group for infection, exposure to them and to the health care settings is best avoided or postponed to control community spread.
-As per an earlier report in the early stage of the epidemic, on an analysis of hospitalized patients with SARS-CoV-2 41% were presumed to have been infected in hospital, including 29% health care workers and 12% patients [19].
+As per an earlier report in the early stage of the epidemic, on an analysis of hospitalized patients with SARS-CoV-2 41% were presumed to have been infected in hospital, including 29% health care workers and 12% patients ^[19].

-Providing Dental Care during the COVID-19 Pandemic: Recommendations the need for immediate postponement of all elective dental procedures while keeping emergency services operational.
+Providing Dental Care during the COVID-19 Pandemic: Recommendations

+As health care professionals it is our duty to mitigate the community spread of this disease through responsible and informed actions.
+We need to fulfill our professional duty towards our patients, and in particular obtain informed consent from the patient of the proposed treatment(s), while keeping ourselves, our staff and environment safe.
+The Indian Endodontic Society (IES), Indian Dental Association (IDA) and International Federation of Endodontic Associations (IFEA) recognizes and recommends the need for immediate postponement of all elective dental procedures while keeping emergency services operational.
 Concentration on emergency care will take care of immediate patient needs for true dental emergencies while also reducing the load of such emergencies on hospital emergency departments.
 The situation in hand is fluid and not time limited, but may persist for some time and will require close monitoring.
 The governing bodies and local governments are continuously providing timely updates regarding the situation which needs to be closely monitored.